Blum Center Program: About Kidney Disease, Transplantation, and Innovations at Mass General

 Dr. Leonardo Riella shares an overview of kidney disease, transplantation as the best treatment option, and exciting innovations.

 Dr. Leonardo V. Riella is the Harold and Ellen Danser Endowed Chair in Transplantation and Associate Professor of Medicine at Massachusetts General Hospital, Harvard Medical School.
-He is the Medical Director of Kidney Transplantation and Senior Investigator at the Center of Transplantation Sciences.
-He completed his Internal Medicine Residency at BWH and his Nephrology and Transplantation Fellowship at the combined BWH and Massachusetts General Hospital Program.
+He is the medical director of kidney transplantation, associate director of the Legorreta Center for Transplantation Tolerance, and a senior investigator at the Center of Transplantation Sciences.
+He completed his internal medicine residency at Brigham and Women’s Hospital (BWH), and his nephrology and transplantation fellowship through the combined BWH and Mass General program.

 Clinical Interests: